-The NAASC supports student involvement in ALMA through the NRAO student programs.
-NRAO has a Summer Student Program aimed at introducing undergraduate and graduate students to cutting-edge research.
-In addition, a Student Observing Support Program funds graduate students working on eligible ALMA proposals.
-Finally, a graduate Pre-Doctoral Program is available to give students the opportunity to conduct thesis research at NRAO sites under the supervision of an NRAO scientist.
+The NAASC supports student involvement in ALMA research through the NRAO student programs.
+NRAO has a Summer Student Program aimed at introducing undergraduate and beginning graduate students to cuttingedge radio astronomy research and engineering.
+In addition, the Student Observing Support Program funds undergraduate and graduate students working on eligible ALMA observations, including support for research with ALMA archival data.
+Finally, the Reber Pre-Doctoral Program gives graduate students in the final two years of their Ph.D. program the opportunity to conduct their thesis research at NRAO sites under the mentorship of an NRAO scientist.
 Details on the student programs are available at: http://science.nrao.edu/opportunities/studentprograms.shtml.